MrBrrr/flask-learning/02-flask-blog-restructured/README.md

 ## flask-login plugin

-This plagin handles the user session
+This plugin handles the user session.
+Methods and properties provided by this plugin are available to jinja without explicit passing the as aruments to the `render_template` calls.
 __init__.py
 ``` python
 from flask_login import LoginManager